meyresearch/vibrational_spectroscopy/README.md

 ```

 ## Issues
-If you find any issues or errors, please raise and issue, or contact
+If you find any issues or errors, please raise and issue, or contact me by email:
+antonia.mey@ed.ac.uk